bekk/bekk-christmas/post/kotlin/contracts.md

 ```

 What is this magic? `str.toUpperCase()` now compiles.
-This is because we have told the compiler, or given it a contract, that says if getLength returns anything `str` cannot possibly be null.
+This is because we have told the compiler, or given it a contract, that says if `getLength` returns anything `str` cannot possibly be null.
 To share this arcane knowledge about our software with the compiler we placed a `contract` inside the getLength function.
 We have told the compiler that `str` cannot be null with `returns() implies (str != null)`.
-Nothing stops us from sending in an actual null-value to getLength and breaking everything, but using a contract we promised not to do that!
+Nothing stops us from sending in an actual null-value to getLength and breaking everything, but by using a contract we promise not to do that!

 With contracts we describe behaviour we expect to happen using information the compiler doesn't know about.
 This means it is not necessarily correct, but it's a guarantee, or a contract, we give the compiler.